- The machine check exception Windows 10 BSoD can be caused by faulty hardware.

 - Machine Check Exception blue screen – This error is always followed by a Blue Screen of Death.
 The most likely cause is a hardware problem or a corrupted driver.

-- Machine Check Exception on boot – Sometimes this error appears as soon as your PC boots.
-As a result, you won’t be able to access Windows 10 at all.
+- Machine Check Exception on boot – As a result, you won’t be able to access Windows 10 at all.

 - Machine Check Exception Windows 10 install – Few users reported this issue as soon as they installed Windows 10.
 According to them, the issue was caused by incompatible hardware or a bad driver.

-- Uncorrectable Machine Check Exception – This is also a type of error that can appear.
-In most cases, the error is caused by a hardware issue.
+- Uncorrectable Machine Check Exception – In most cases, the error is caused by a hardware issue.

 - Machine_check_exception hal.dll, halmacpi.dll – Sometimes this error will tell you which file is causing the problem.
 The most common causes for this error are hal.dll and halmacpi.dll.

-How to fix MACHINE CHECK EXCEPTION BSOD error
+How do I fix the MACHINE CHECK EXCEPTION BSOD error?

 - Update your drivers